 INGREDIENTS

-- Mint – Don’t use the stems—they can make the chutney taste weird or sour.
+- Mint – Don’t use the stems—they can make the chutney taste bitter.
+Always remember this rule when using mint.

 HOW TO MAKE HARI CHUTNEY?